-3. Home Office support and monitoring
+4. Home Office support and monitoring

-- 3.1 Revised Prevent Duty Guidance for England and Wales (Apr 21) by complying with the duty all specified authorities, included those currently unfunded areas, need to demonstrate an awareness and understanding of the risk of radicalisation in their area, institution or body.
+3.1 Revised Prevent Duty Guidance for England and Wales (Apr 21) by complying with the duty all specified authorities, included those currently unfunded areas, need to demonstrate an awareness and understanding of the risk of radicalisation in their area, institution or body.
 This risk will vary greatly and can change rapidly; but no area, institution or body is risk free.
-Whilst the type and scale of activity that will address the risk will vary, all specified authorities need to give due consideration to it. - 3.2 In January 2022, the Home Office Regional Advisor network supported all local authorities across England and Wales to complete a benchmarking exercise in order to help local authorities to assess the extent to which they were meeting the Prevent Duty. - 3.3 Norfolk's Community Safety Team completed the benchmarking with the Eastern Regional Prevent Advisor in collaboration with partners in April 2022. - 4.1 The following is activity, shared with the Norfolk County Community Safety Partnership in May 2022, in place or planned to respond to the areas identified from the benchmarking process as requiring development: - Local risk assessment the Norfolk partnership are developing their understanding of risk, utilising findings from the review of Prevent in Norfolk (completed by an external expert consultant in December 2021), the Home Office supported 'benchmarking' and need to continue to review the quarterly Counter Terrorism Local Profile at each CRPSG meeting.
-The CRPSG have reviewed and updated the Prevent Delivery Plan in response.
-The updated Delivery Plan will be reviewed at the next CRPSG meeting in October 2022. - Training The Norfolk Community Safety Partnership Team and Norfolk County Council's Preventing Radicalisation Coordinator have initiated a programme of work to review the training needs across the Norfolk partnership.
-Two surveys have been developed, one for Prevent Strategic Leads and the other for front line practitioners.
-The results of these surveys will enable the partnership to respond to any training needs identified.
+Whilst the type and scale of activity that will address the risk will vary, all specified authorities need to give due consideration to it.

+- 3.2 In January 2022, the Home Office Regional Advisor network supported all local authorities across England and Wales to complete a benchmarking exercise in order to help local authorities to assess the extent to which they were meeting the Prevent Duty.
+This benchmarking exercise will be reviewed in February 2023. - 3.3 Norfolk's Community Safety Team completed the benchmarking with the Eastern Regional Prevent Advisor in collaboration with partners in April 2022. - 4.1 The following activity, shared with the Norfolk County Community Safety Partnership in May 2022, is in place or in progress respond to the areas identified from the benchmarking process as requiring development: - Local risk assessment the Norfolk partnership are developing their understanding of risk, utilising findings from the review of Prevent in Norfolk (completed by an external expert consultant in December 2021), the Home Office supported 'benchmarking' and need to continue to review the quarterly Counter Terrorism Local Profile at each CRPSG meeting.
+The CRPSG have reviewed and updated the Prevent Delivery Plan in response. - Training The Norfolk Community Safety Partnership Team and Norfolk County Council's Preventing Radicalisation Coordinator launched two training needs survey across the Norfolk partnership in September and October 2022.
+One survey was for Prevent Strategic Leads and the other for front line practitioners.
+The team have initiated a programme of work to respond to the findings from the surveys and have promoted the new Home Office e-learning packages across the Norfolk partnership.
+A link to the training can be found on the NCCSP Prevent Training Webpages.